zpenoyre/astromet.py/docs/quickstart.rst

 q=l(=0), meaning the centre of light sits atop the centre of mass always and we don't see any excess motion.

-Let's compare the one-body motion with this binary system
+Let's compare the one-body motion with this binary system (we'll add a b to the names of all variables involving the binary)

 ::